yanatan16/yanatan16.github.io/_posts/2021-04-21-niwots-challenge-2021.markdown

 - What is Niwot's Challenge?
 Niwot's Challenge (aka "Niwot's") is a footrace inspired by the [Barkley Marathons](https://en.wikipedia.org/wiki/Barkley_Marathons).
 Competitors must navigate an off-trail, bushwhacking, difficult, vert-intense, course using map and compass alone.
 See the [Official Course Website](https://humanpotentialrunning.com/niwots-challenge/).
 - How long is Niwot's Challenge?
 Niwot's length has changed over the years.
 The 2021 edition has two unique 25 mile loops ("Burn" and "Chiefs") that must be completed in under 30 hours to achieve "Chief" status.
 After completing the Chiefs loop, one can choose to turn around and do both loops in reverse to achieve "Diety" status.
 - When is Niwot's Challenge?
 On the weekend closest to 4/20.
 In proper Colorado form.
-- Who runs Niwot's Challenge?
+- Who directs Niwot's Challenge?
 Sherpa John Lacroix ("Sherpa") is the race director.
 - Where is Niwot's Challenge?
 Somewhere west of Denver, CO.
 Seriously, this is kinda a secret.
 I will be redacting location and trail names from this report.
 - Where can I read more?
     - [2020 Race Report in which I finished guiding others](https://joneisen.me/running/2020/06/01/race-report-niwots-challenge-2020.html)